Arthur Agee: College and thereafter

 After graduating from Marshall, Agee starred at Mineral Area College, and played for two years at Arkansas State on a scholarship.
 He is a member of Phi Beta Sigma.
 Although Agee played at a Division I school, he never achieved his dream of playing in the National Basketball Association.

 In 1995, Agee joined the Winnipeg Cyclone of the International Basketball Association, playing only one season for the Cyclone.
 In 1996, Agee turned down a contract with the CBA's Connecticut Pride so that he could take a role in the film Passing Glory with Hoop Dreams director Steve James.

 In 2004, he launched a Hoop Dreams clothing line with the slogan "Control Your Destiny".
 In 2021, Agee connected with his Hoop Dreams co-star William Gates and producer Matt Hoffar to launch The Hoop Dreams Podcast, in partnership with the Unlearning Network, a Vancouver-based media company.

 On December 15, 2004, his father, Arthur "Bo" Agee Sr., was killed while attempting to run from at least one robber.
 A Chicago man was charged by Berwyn police, but acquitted of killing Arthur Agee Sr.

+In 2007 Agee starred in the documentary film Hoop Reality.